Paw-CodePath/Paw/README.md

    - [ ]  Previewing Profile picture, as well as pet picture
 - [ ]  First time Profile Set up screen
    - [ ]  Requiring For at least for:
-      - [ ]  User: Must have name, 1 picture, looking for, and you are tag.
+      - [ ]  User: Must have name, 1 picture, looking for, who are you tag.
-      - [ ]  *Pet is optional but to create a pet profile must have: * 1 picture, looking for, and you are tag.
+      - [ ]  *Pet is optional but to create a pet profile must have: * 1 picture, looking for.
-- [ ]  User Profile
+- [ ]  User Profile (Make sure this allows you to edit the user data)
-   - [ ]  Button to add a picture, and replace a picture.
-Max 4 pictures
+   - [ ]  1 Picture able to upload and change.
+Tap to edit or change the picture.
    - [ ]  Description box.
-Max: 280 chars
    - [ ]  Looking for tag box. tags: Petsitter/Dogwalker, Adopting pets, Other Petowners
    - [ ]  Who are you tag box. tags: Human, Organization/Adoption Center, Other...
-- [ ]  Pet Profile
+- [ ]  Pet Profile (Make sure this allows you to edit the user data)
-   - [ ]  Button to add a picture, and replace a picture.
-Max 4 pictures
+   - [ ]  1 Picture able to upload and change.
+Tap to edit or change the picture.
-   - [ ]  Description box.
-Max: 280 chars
+   - [ ]  Description box
    - [ ]  Looking for tag box. tags: Petsitter/Dogwalker, Adoption, Other pets
-   - [ ]  Who are you tag box. tags: Dog, Cat, Bird, Other...
 - [X]  ToolBar and Fragments
    - [X]  Base UI of 3 Fragment Screens (Main, Matches, Profile)
    - [X]  Bottom toolbar to switch between fragments